 Keep it on your account

-If you opt to have the Kindle on your account (or have a child use your Kindle/old Kindle), then you'll have to make sure you use parental controls to ensure they don't spend on your account, which makes things much simpler.
+If you opt to have the Kindle on your account (or have a child use your Kindle/old Kindle/a Kindle Kids Edition), then you'll have to make sure you use parental controls to ensure they don't spend on your account, which makes things much simpler.
 There there is Fire for Kids and FreeTime - now called Amazon Kids - to consider as well.

 Kindle has plenty of parental controls which is good place to start.
 If you're giving your child a Kindle, you can opt to close off the major access points to the internet: web browser, Kindle Store and Cloud.